waynevanson/void-mirror-manager/README.md

 It should default to tier 1 mirrors, and allow users to select from tier 2 mirrors.

-It should query the packages available and create a diff of versions between all.
+It should query the packages available and create a diff of versions between all mirrors.

+When a mirror is ammended, it should be updated using `xbps -S`.
+A flag to prevent this behaviour will be available.

+Check which mirrors hold certain files. for example, many repos will not query for debug files.